Ingrid Rayez

 Series B in 2005

-Ipracom SA, based in Massy, France, specializes in the development of software solutions for personal digital assistants (PDAs) and smartphones.
-The company offers products such as Ipra*Cool and Ipra*PC, which facilitate connectivity between mobile devices and personal computers, allowing users to access files and check email.
-In addition to these offerings, Ipracom develops software tailored for specific vertical applications.
-The company's clients include notable telecommunications firms such as Orange, Bouygues Telecom, and Smart Communications.
-Ipracom became a subsidiary of Maeglin Software in 2007.
+Ipracom SA is a technology company based in Massy, France, specializing in software solutions for personal digital assistants (PDAs) and smartphones.
+The company provides products that facilitate peer-to-peer communication, allowing users to connect their mobile devices to personal computers for file access and email management.
+Ipracom also develops software tailored for specific industry applications.
+Its notable clientele includes major telecommunications companies such as Orange, Bouygues Telecom, and Smart Communications.
+As of November 2007, Ipracom operates as a subsidiary of Maeglin Software.

 Zealand Pharma